hpe-dev-incubator/hpe-dev-portal/content/blog/configuring-sso-for-hpe-greenlake-central-private-cloud-enterprise-and-hpe-greenlake-glcp-using-okta.md

 4. Enter the SAML attributes to match what was entered in Okta.
 Set the idle timeout value as well.

    ![](/img/config_setting_sso_appjpg.jpg)
-5. Then click Next.
+5. Then click **Next**.
-6. Create a recover user so that, in the event SSO fails, an admin will still be able to access the HPE GreenLake edge-to-cloud platform.
+6. Create a recovery user so that, in the event SSO fails, an admin will still be able to access the HPE GreenLake edge-to-cloud platform.

    ![](/img/recovery_user.jpg)